-Elizabeth I, the queen to whom so many of these adventures were dedicated, died in 1603.
-In a surprisingly peaceful transfer of power, James VI of Scotland became James I of England.
-It was an event of momentous significance.
+Elizabeth I, the queen to whom so many of these adventurers were dedicated, died in 1603.
+In a surprisingly peaceful transfer of power,

+James VI of Scotland became James I of England.
+The new King spoke and wrote broad Scots, but his policy was to unite the two kingdoms with English.
+His coronation was an event of momentous significance.
 The Elizabethans had initiated a renaissance in spoken and written English.
 Under the Jacobeans this achievement began to be standardized and disseminated throughout the British Isles, and spread overseas to the New World as the language of a unified nation.
-James became, at a stroke, the most powerful Protestant king in Europe, and he adopted, for the purposes of foreign policy, the title "Great Britain".
+James became, at a stroke, the most powerful Protestant king in Europe, and he adopted, for the purposes of foreign policy, the title 'Great Britain'.
 The language of this enlarged state was now poised to achieve international recognition.
 Of all the ways in which James left his mark on the English language, none was to match the influence of the new translation of the Bible ordered in the second year of his reign.